Post updated: December 4, 2020

 Great!
 Now I have another website I can look to for inspiration—and that’s it, right?
 Wrong, my friends.
 Instead, when I find a website that trips my fancy, I follow this process:

-In the case of Wide Open Pets, they actually have a contributor program you can apply for (I’m hollering at you, writers interested in pets!).
+Some sights might have posted submission guidelines or contributor programs.
 Different websites have different setups in this regard.
-However, if a blog seems like something you’d be interested in writing for, go ahead and pitch your stuff!
+However, if a blog seems like something you’d be interested in writing for, go ahead and pitch your stuff.

 It’s easy to think that “freelance writing” means only writing for magazines—whether print or online.
 But, honestly, content marketing for various brands and businesses makes up the majority of my workload.
 So, don’t be afraid to try this approach.

-There you have it—four methods (and associated tips and best practices!) to help you scrounge up some freelance writing work, even if you’re a total newbie.
+There you have it—three methods (and associated tips and best practices) to help you scrounge up some freelance writing work, even if you’re a total newbie.
 Of course, there are other methods you can try.
 But, these four have proven to be successful for me, and they’re definitely the ones I turn to time and time again.

 Are you ready for your homework?
-I want you to pick two of these methods to try this week (maybe you’ll do LinkedIn and job boards, or perhaps you’ll try Twitter and cold-emailing!), and then pitch your stuff for at least one opportunity you found using each outlet.
+I want you to pick one of these methods to try this week and go for it.

-I’m excited to see how this all plays out for you, my friends.
+I’m excited to see how this all plays out for you.
 As always, I’m rooting for you over here!